 - RingCentral University’s free online training program provides a high level of customer self-support that is vastly superior to competitor knowledge bases

-- The RingCentral App for desktops is intuitive and easy to use, especially compared to other VoIP providers
+- The RingCentral App for desktops is intuitive and easy to use, especially compared to other business VoIP providers

 - Pricing: RingCentral is more expensive than other business phone systems, which is especially an issue for smaller businesses with tighter budgets

 - Poor customer service: We’ve experienced excessive hold times with RingCentral’s customer support, reaching over 10 minutes on hold.
-Reaching the right department typically required a transfer to another rep and more hold times.
+Contacting the right department typically required a transfer to another rep and more hold times.

 Our Score for RingCentral: 8/10